th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Object-Query-and-Manipulation.md

 - `241.
 DestroyObject`
 - Destroy oObject (irrevocably).
 - This will not work on modules and areas.
-- The bNoFade and fDelayUntilFade are for creatures and placeables only
+- The bNoFade and fDelayUntilFade [ARE](GFF-File-Format#are-area) for creatures and placeables only

 - `oDestroy`: object
 - `fDelay`: float (default: `0.0`)